 USB Drive Directory Structure

-The USB drive contains directories for backup images, configuration files, feature key, certificates and diagnostics information for your Firebox.
+The USB drive contains directories for backup images, configuration files, feature keys, certificates, and diagnostics information for your Firebox.

-For each device, the directory structure on the USB device is as follows, where sn is replaced by the serial number of the Firebox:
+For each device, the directory structure on the USB drive is as follows, where <serial number> is replaced by the serial number of the Firebox:

-The backup images for a device is saved in the \sn\flash-images directory.
-The backup image file saved in the flash-images directory contains the Fireware OS, the device configuration, feature keys, and certificates.
-The \configs, \feature-keys and \certs subdirectories are not used for any USB drive backup and restore operations.
-You can use these to store additional feature keys, configuration files, and certificates for each device.
+The \configs, \feature-keys, and \certs subdirectories are not used for any USB drive backup and restore operations.
+You can use these directories to store additional feature keys, configuration files, and certificates for each device.

-There is also one directory at the root level of the directory structure which is used to store the designated auto-restore backup image.
+A directory at the root level of the USB drive directory structure is used to store auto-restore backup images:

-When you designate a backup image to use for automatic restore, a copy of the selected backup image file is encrypted and stored in the \auto-restore directory with the file name auto-restore.fxi.
-You can have only one auto-restore image saved on each USB drive.
+When you designate a backup image to use for automatic restore, a copy of the backup image file is encrypted and saved with the file name auto-restore.fxi in a subdirectory for your Firebox model below the \auto-restore\ directory.
+For example, \auto-restore\T35\auto-restore.fxi.
+You can save only one auto-restore backup image for each Firebox model on each USB drive.

 To create a backup image for auto-restore, you must use one of these methods:

-- From Fireware Web UI, select System > USB Drive.
+- From Fireware Web UI, select System > USB Backup and Restore Image.

 - From Firebox System Manager, select Tools > USB Drive.